erikabarcott/profitbricks-sdk-groovy/Readme.md

 | icmpType | no | string | Defines the allowed type (from 0 to 254) if the protocol ICMP is chosen.
 A *null* value allows all types. |
 | icmpCode | no | string | Defines the allowed code (from 0 to 254) if protocol ICMP is chosen.
 A *null* value allows all codes. |

-After retrieving a firewall rule, either by getting it by id, or as a create response object, you can change its properties and call the `update` method:
+After retrieving a firewall rule, either by getting it by ID, or as a create response object, you can change its properties and call the `update` method:

 ```
 n=new NIC().read(niceId)